Where Would Be a Better Place to Live: Ancient Athens or Sparta? – Quiz Activity

 Activity

-Part A: Explore Kialo Discussion to create quiz questions & take notes (focus of 1-2 class periods)
+Part A: Explore Kialo Discussion to create quiz questions and take notes (focus of 1-2 class periods)

 1. Divide the class into two teams: Athenians and Spartans.